 Small-group classes in Gdańsk's old town.
 Make your own pierogi from scratch, eat them with wine, take the recipe card home.

-Browse pierogi cooking classes →FAQ
+Browse pierogi cooking classes →Final word

 How many pierogi is a portion?

 A standard restaurant portion is 8 pierogi.
 A bar mleczny portion is usually 6.
 Pierogarnia Mandu serves 7 with the tasting board.
+Most kitchens offer half-portions on request.